Ronit049/ATM-Management/README.md

 Contributing
 Feel free to fork this repository and contribute by submitting a pull request.
 Suggestions and enhancements are always welcome!

+Author
+This project was designed and developed by Ronit Raj.
+Feel free to reach out on LinkedIn(Ronit049) or [ronitrajrsr0409.com] for collaboration or feedback.

 License
 This project is licensed under the MIT License.